-There are seven typical three-phase voltage sags that cause system imbalance: four single-phase-to-ground sags and three two-phase-to-ground sags.
-The phasor diagrams for the former case, together with the associated circularity plots, are shown in Fig. 5.
-Observe that apart from the symmetric Type A voltage sag, all the other sags exhibit noncircular amplitude distributions and the frequency drifts are thus expected to be best modelled by widely linear models.
-The shape, orientation and principal axes of circularity diagrams reveal the type of sags, allowing us more degrees of freedom compared to standard frequency estimation and enabling us to identify a fault based on its circularity properties in as little as 1/4 of the cycle.
+[FIG5] Unbalanced voltage sags due to single phase-to-ground faults, for the characteristic voltage of V = 0.7. (a) Phasor diagram (dotted line denotes balanced operation) and (b) circularity via a "real-imaginary" plot. together with the associated circularity plots, are shown in Figure 5.
+Observe that apart from the symmetric Type A voltage sag, all the other sags exhibit noncircular amplitude distributions and the frequency drifts are thus expected to be best modeled by widely linear models.
+The shape, orientation, and principal axes of circularity diagrams reveal the type of sags, allowing us more degrees of freedom compared to standard frequency estimation and enabling us to identify a fault based on its circularity properties in as little as 1/4 of the cycle.
 For instance, Type C sag is noncircular and aligned horizontally, whereas Type B sag is noncircular and aligned vertically.
-Similar observations can be made for the two-phase-to-ground faults, for more detail see [30].
+Similar observations can be made for the two-phase-to-ground faults; for more details, see [30].
+WIDELY LINEAR FREQUENCY ESTIMATION The following situations occur frequently in practical frequency estimation and will be addressed in this section. - frequency estimation in the presence of voltage sags, where the system frequency remains at 50 Hz, but due to system imbalance the frequency estimate is wrong - frequency rise and decay, due to a mismatch between production and consumption (microgids, islands) - harmonics caused by certain loads and imbalance of active and reactive power (renewables, microgrids).